Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Simulation Extension

 Improve product performance in Autodesk Fusion with the Simulation Extension.
 Make better products with an assortment of simulation capabilities.
-Check for structural, thermal, explicit and injection moulding manufacturability.
+Check for structural, thermal, explicit, and injection molding manufacturability.
 Revise simulation CAD models and studies to compare design changes without exporting.

 The Autodesk Fusion Design Extension is a set of advanced 3D design and modeling tools.
 Enable an automated approach to creating complex product designs.
 Improve product performance using intelligent feature settings.
 Apply guidance as you prepare designs for manufacturing.